benoitjrdn/CISV-Best-of-Activities/README.md

 ### How to use it

 The files are text files (markdown).
 They can be downloaded and read as is.
 However, this is far from the best way of doing it.
 I will succinctly explain how to use it as a database that you can filter.
 Although this works on phones and tablets, I strongly recommend using a computer.

+You can either watch the quick tutorial / demo I made : https://youtu.be/w-aUr3d8PWg

+Or follow the following steps :

 1. Download the files anywhere you want - for instance "Documents/CISV".
 To do so, go to the "Activities" folder, press on the green "Code" button and download as a .zip file
 2. Extract those files